Last Updated: February 21, 2022

 - Almost every email user in the UK checks their non-work emails every day.

-- Google’s Gmail is the largest email service provider in the UK, with over half of the market share.
+- Google’s Gmail is the largest email service provider in the UK, with 38% of the market share.

-- 63% of mobile users in the UK use their phones to access their emails weekly.
+62% of email users in the UK use a smartphone to access their personal email account.

 - The average email bounce rate in the UK is about 1%.